mleprince018/azure-certifications/AZ-900 Azure Fundamentals.md

 </div>

 ### Defense-in-Depth
-- objective: protect info & prevent it from being stolen by unauth users
+- objective: protect info/data & prevent it from being stolen by unauth users by slowing them down layer by layer

 **7 Layers of Defense**
 1. Physical Security - protect computing hardware in datacenter